 - Try to avoid background images as they slow down the rendering of the message

 - Never rely on images or graphics for navigation, as your customer could have images switched off.
 These should be there only to improve the experience

-- Never use just graphics for your message's main call to action, as your customers may not see these.
+- Never use just graphics for your message's main call to action, as your customers may not see these

-- Images should not be embedded in the message, but hosted on your web space, as this makes the message much smaller, and prevents spam filters and anti-virus software from trapping your messages that are not then delivered to your customers' inbox.
+- Images should not be embedded in the message, but hosted on your webspace, as this makes the message much smaller, and prevents spam filters and anti-virus software from trapping your messages that are not then delivered to your customers' inbox

-- Link your message to an online version just in case your customers can't see your email, or part of it isn't delivered for some reason, which could include broken images.
+- Link your message to an online version just in case your customers can't see your email, or part of it isn't delivered for some reason, which could include broken images

 Developing an HTML newsletter or email campaign means making sure that every element not only supports your business' message but also is also technically compatible with the widest possible group of Internet browsers and email clients.
 Follow this advice and you will end up with a successful HTML newsletter campaign.